jiang18/mph/docs/docs/options.md

 To use custom genotype coding:

 1. Add 3 columns to the [SNP info file](#snp-info-file) specifying the numeric codes for A<sub>1</sub>A<sub>1</sub>, A<sub>1</sub>A<sub>2</sub>, and A<sub>2</sub>A<sub>2</sub> genotypes for each genomic variant.
-2. Assign any desired header names to these columns (e.g., header1, header2, header3).
+2. Name these columns (e.g., header1, header2, header3) in the header line.
 3. When running `mph --make_grm`, include the option `--snp_genotype_coding header1,header2,header3` to enable GRM computation using the custom genotype coding specified in the SNP info file.

 Important notes: